Global Need for Pediatric Cardiac Care

 Heart defects represent the most common human birth defect worldwide.
 Every 30 seconds, somewhere in the world, a baby is born with a life-threatening, but highly treatable heart defect – 1.3 million children each year.
 Heart defects are also known as congenital heart disease, or CHD, a non-communicable but life-threatening disease which affects millions of children all over the world.

-Timely Cardiac Care: The ONLY Solution
+Timely Cardiac Care: The Only Solution

 With timely cardiac care like that which is available in the U.S., nearly all children born with CHD can be successfully treated.